v1605/zaparoo-esp32-pn532-fork/README.md

 ## Portable Options
 It is possible to incorporate a battery to make a wireless NFC adapter.
 There are a two options to consider.
 1. An Adadfruit Feather Esp32: it has all the required hardware to run off a lipo battery.
 The downside is that even with a power switch to ground the enable pin, you can still get battery drain.
 If you add a swich on the battery, you can only charge when its powered on.
+It's also possible adding a motor and audio will be too much for the regulator to handle.
 2. Combine a lipo charging board, 5v buck converter, and a switch to power the board.
 This option require more assembly and reasearch but avoids the downsides of option one.